Between an Arena and a Sports Bar: Online Chats of eSports Spectators: Related Works

 \section{Related Works}

 Groups of ``like-minded fans'' watch together sports events in public spaces, such as a pub or a bar, and cheer for their favourite teams and athletes ritually \cite{weed_pub_2007}.
 As fans share their experience with each other in various forms, spectatorship becomes an inherently social activity \cite{rubenking_sweet_2016}.
+Reeves et al. \cite{reeves_designing_2010} describe the transformation of crowd behavior with increase of crowd size in real-life settings, discussing what constitutes the crowd, and outlining design challenges for this task, known as design for crowds.
+They highlight that crowd consists of an active minority of a lot of cliques which synchronize through having common objects: dress elements, songs, body movements, etc.

+These findings are also connected to evolutionary behavioral science research on different kinds of synchronous behavior as ways to overcome the limits of human cognitive ability to sustain social connections\cite{dunbar_social_1995,dunbar_online_2016}.
+Cooperative activities, such as dancing, are shown to help to overcome these limitations and increase pro-social attitudes \cite{pearce_singing_2016,reddish_collective_2016,atherton_walking_2020}.

+Flores-Saviaga et al. \cite{flores-saviaga_audience_2019} uncover five types of streams with regard to their audience size and activity.
+Types of audience activity is related to a number of active participants: the more people are active in the chat, the less messages each particular user writes and the shorter they are.

-Viewers provide each other with information cues on how to behave oneself in a chat forming a ``normative behaviour'' \cite{cialdini_social_2004,vraga_filmed_2014} which is quite different from the one in small chats \cite{ford_chat_2017}.
-Messages flow rapidly, forming a ``waterfall of text'' \cite{hamilton_streaming_2014}, which makes it almost impossible to read messages one-by-one and have a meaningful conversation.
+Viewers provide each other with information cues on how to behave oneself in a chat forming a ``normative behaviour'' \cite{cialdini_social_2004,vraga_filmed_2014}, patterns of which in massive chats are quite different from ones in smaller chats \cite{ford_chat_2017} .
+Messages flow rapidly, forming a ``waterfall of text'' \cite{hamilton_streaming_2014}, which makes it almost impossible to read messages one-by-one and have a meaningful conversation. through seeking of cohesion with using common emotes and copypastas.

 When an interesting event happens in a game (e.g., a death of a hero in our case), viewers react ``loudly'': they post a burst of messages, creating a ``local meaning of the [in-]game event'' \cite{recktenwald_toward_2017}.
 Viewers copy and paste, or type emotes, abbreviations, and memes, launching cascades of messages which disrupt the usual flow of communication \cite{seering_shaping_2017} causing a ``communication breakdown'' \cite{recktenwald_toward_2017}.